ThangLeQuoc/vietnamese-provinces-database/README.md

 The Vietnamese Government may issues decree time to time to change the administrative unit structure.
 You can track the latest issued decrees [here][decree issued page].

 This dataset will be gradually updated to keep up with the latest **effected** decree.
-To check the status of your dataset and how to keep the dataset up-to-date, see section [How to ensure that my dataset is up-to-date?](#how-to-ensure-that-my-dataset-is-up-to-date).
+To check the status of your dataset and how to keep the dataset up-to-date, see section [How to update the existing dataset?](#how-to-update-the-existing-dataset).

 The following tables contains the list of issued decree, its effected date from, tracked from the earliest version of this dataset.